Killara High School: Principal

 Dr Mark Carter, a local boy and former student of the school, was the principal from 2002 until 2013.
 He won the state school regional principal of the year award in 2005.

 As a child, he attended Gordon East PS.
 In September 2013 he was promoted to Director, Public Schools with the Department of Education.

 Deputy Principal Judith Paszek served as Acting Principal until April 2014.

-In Term 2 2014, Jane Dennett was appointed as the new principal.
+In Term 2 2014, Ms Jane Dennett was appointed as the new principal.
 She was previously a teacher in the HSIE Faculty at Killara, but had more recently served as Deputy Principal at Pennant Hills High School.

+In Term 3 2021, when Jane Dennett left Killara, Mr Robin Chand was appointed as the new principal.
+He was previously a teacher and a Deputy Principal in the HSIE Faculty at Killara, but had more recently served as Acting Principal.

+At the end of Term 1 2025, when Robin Chand left Killara, David Browne had been the Relieving Principal for Terms 2 and 3 2025 until Ingrid Koodrin wasappointed as the new Principal.